weiserlab/ambuj/index.md

 For scheduling and other general queries, you may email my personal assistant:  [Joy](mailto:joy@nus.edu.sg)

 Contact details:  [ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg),  Phone: +65 - 86706948

+## Biography

+Ambuj Varshney is an Assistant Professor at the School of Computing of the National University of Singapore.
+Previously, he was a postdoctoral scholar at the Department of Electrical Engineering and Computer Sciences of the University of California, Berkeley.
+His research interests over the past decade have been focused on embedded systems, wireless and mobile computing.
+Over the past several years, he has designed embedded systems that tackle the energy asymmetry between different components of the embedded platforms.
+His research has led to awards, accolades and research grants; most notably, his doctoral dissertation was awarded the 2019 ABB Research Award in Honour of Hubertus von Gruenberg.

 ## Research Interest
 > “Applications are of course the whole point of ubiquitous computing” - [Mark Weiser](https://en.wikipedia.org/wiki/Mark_Weiser)